-We were unable to find any online reviews of Law Times.
+We were unable to find any online reviews of Law Times Jobs

 Legaljobs.ca is a legal job posting site that serves the Canadian job market.
 Law Times, by contrast, is a legal publication that aggregates law jobs from Indeed.
 Legaljobs.ca is the more expensive option, charging C$325.00 for a single job post, while an Indeed job post is free.
-Neither platform offers a social media promotion service.
+Of the two, only Legaljobs.ca promotes jobs on social media.

-Law Times and The Canadian Bar Association both cater to the legal industry of Canada.
-While the platforms offer free job advertising, employers can post their opportunities in both English and French on The Canadian Bar Association's site, which may suit employers in search of bilingual candidates.
+Law Times and CBA Legal Career Centre both cater to the legal industry of Canada.
+While the platforms offer free job advertising, employers can post their opportunities in both English and French on CBA Legal Career Centre, which may suit employers in search of bilingual candidates.

 CareerBuilder is a popular job board that advertises jobs in all working sectors.
 Law Times, in comparison, aggregates vacancies from Canada's legal sectors.
 While Law Times' job aggregator service is free, CareerBuilder costs C$489.00 for a single job post.
 Additionally, the platform features a resume database which Law Times lacks.